 - President’s Lecture Series on Health

 - Latest News

 - Fine Arts Center

 Antoinette M. Hays, PhD, RN, was appointed tenth president of Regis College in July 2011.

-President Hays, with nursing degrees from Boston College and Boston University, and a PhD from the Heller School for Social Policy and Management at Brandeis University, is a prominent voice in global health policy, an expert in gerontology, and a passionate advocate for interdisciplinary education in healthcare and the arts and sciences.
-In the 20-plus years leading up to her appointment as president, Dr. Hays was a leading member of the Regis faculty and a founding dean of the School of Nursing, Science, and Health Professions.
+President Hays, with nursing degrees from Boston College and Boston University and a PhD from the Heller School for Social Policy and Management at Brandeis University, is a prominent voice in global health policy, an expert in gerontology, and a passionate advocate for interdisciplinary education in healthcare and the arts and sciences.
+In the 20-plus years leading up to her appointment as president, Dr. Hays was a leading member of the Regis faculty and the founding dean of the School of Nursing, Science, and Health Professions.